 Explore our curricular offerings below and discover the extraordinary experiences that await the ACDS student.

-The Lower School Language Arts program employs a balanced literacy approach, encompassing phonics and phonemic awareness, fluency, vocabulary, comprehension, and oral language skills, as well as writing craft and mechanics.
-The classrooms use the Reading and Writing Workshop structures for direct instruction and to allow students to engage in inquiry-based and small group collaborative learning, as they prepare students to independently apply new skills.
-Lower School teachers regularly attend Reading & Writing Project summer institutes at Columbia University’s Teachers College to further develop their teaching and plan new curricula.
+The Lower School Language Arts program employs a structured literacy approach, encompassing phonics and phonemic awareness, fluency, vocabulary, comprehension, and oral language skills, as well as writing craft and mechanics.
+The classrooms use the Reading and Writing Workshop structures along with Heggerty Phonological and Phonemic Awareness, Wilson Fundations and Patterns of Power.
+Lower School teachers regularly participate in conferences and other professional development opportunities to continuously grow their ability to effectively deliver these curricula to their students.

-The Writing Workshop allows for the same level of individualization as the Reading Workshop, while providing students with the opportunity to experiment with narrative, expository, and argument/opinion writing.
+The Writing Workshop allows for the same level of individualization, while providing students with the opportunity to experiment with narrative, expository, and argument/opinion writing.
 Whole group minilessons focus on instruction in the writing process, genre, craft, and mechanics, while small group and individual conferences hone in on each student’s areas for growth.
 Beginning in first grade, students start to learn grammar through an inquiry process.
 A sentence is presented on the first day of a five-day lesson cycle.
 Students discuss what they notice about the sentence and the teacher guides them to a specific teaching point (i.e. we capitalize names).
 Throughout the five-day lesson cycle, they have an opportunity to compare and contrast sentences, imitate model sentences, and apply language conventions to their own writing.